civilbarbar/HoMM5-ToE_LotR-mod/README.md

 ### Developer Notes:
+* 2025-07-24: !!Caution: Having the current map's h5m-archive-file opened when closing the Map Editor can make you lose all changes!!
 * 2025-07-22: !NB: Skeleton and Geometry files can be copied by copying the corresponding section of the original model xdb to the new model xdb!
 * 2025-07-18: Horned Demon model and move animations could be a good first fit for Gollum.
 * 2025-06-15: Since the [HoMM5-ToE] mod "MMH5.5" looks like a popular (unofficial) expansion that should fix many balancing issues, I plan to include it for this mod.
 Link to "MMH5.5": https://www.moddb.com/mods/might-magic-heroes-55